Combate (TV series)

-Combate is an Argentine reality show and an adaptation of the show "Combate Perú."
+Combate is an Argentine adaptation of the reality show Combate Perú.
 Combate was broadcast for the first time on May 12, 2014, on the Argentine television station Canal 9.
-The show consists of two teams, one red and the other green, who compete among themselves in different challenges with the main goal of earning points for their teams.
+The show consists of two teams, one red and the other green, who compete among themselves in different challenges with the goal of earning points for their teams.
+The show lasted for 13 seasons and ended in 2018.